jsbeserra/nestjs-rabbitmq/README.md

 The consumer **DOES NOT** create exchanges and only bind to ones that already exists.
 This is to avoid creating exchanges with typos and misconfigurations.

+You can also declare an array of `routingKeys: string[]` if you want to attach multiple keys to the same queue/callback

 ### The messageHandler callback

 As declared in the example above, the `messageHandler` property expects a